biobenkj/tranquillyzer/README.md

 # Tranquillyzer

-Tranquillyzer (TRANscript QUantification In Long reads-anaLYZER), is a flexible, architecture-aware deep learning framework for processing long-read single-cell RNA-seq data.
+**Tranquillyzer** (**TRAN**script **QU**antification **I**n **L**ong reads-ana**LYZER**), is a flexible, architecture-aware deep learning framework for processing long-read single-cell RNA-seq data.
 It employs a hybrid neural network architecture and a global, context-aware design, and enables precise identification of structural elements.
 In addition to supporting established single-cell protocols, Tranquillyzer accommodates custom library formats through rapid, one-time model training on user-defined label schemas, typically completed within a few hours on standard GPUs.

 For a detailed description of the framework, benchmarking results, and application to real datasets, please refer to the [preprint](https://www.biorxiv.org/content/10.1101/2025.07.25.666829v1).